elkcityhazard/chef-frank/content/recipes/appetizers/easy-cinnamon-crunchies/index.md

 date: 2019-12-11T01:15:55+00:00

 ---
-Quick Easy Cinnamon Crunchies are an Easy Recipe for after school snacks or a [kids party][1].
+Quick Cinnamon Crunchies are an Easy Recipe for after school snacks or a [kids party][1].
 Easy Cinnamon Crunchies from [pie crust][2], butter, cinnamon, and sugar.
 Eat them warm.

 Skippy loves kids and wants you to learn to cook these great foods!
 There&#8217;s more recipes to come!